 Award: up to $10,000

-The Astronaut Scholarship is for outstanding students in the fields of engineering, mathematics, and natural or applied sciences who have shown initiative, creativity, and excellence.
+The Astronaut Scholarship is for outstanding students in the fields of engineering, mathematics, technology, and natural or applied sciences who have shown initiative, creativity, and excellence.
 Read more about the Astronaut Scholarship Foundation here.

 To qualify and compete for an Astronaut Scholarship, students must:

 - be a U.S. citizen (birth certificate, US passport or naturalization papers required)

 - have completed two years of full time study at the University of Texas at Austin (sophomores nominated to receive the award as juniors must demonstrate truly exceptional accomplishments during their first three semesters)

 - be a junior or senior at UT Austin at the time their scholarship begins

 - be majoring in Natural or Applied Science, Engineering, Technology, or Mathematics

 - be a full-time student during both terms of the ASF-supported academic year (one-semester students are not eligible)

 - have conducted a considerable amount of research in their field